anizeani/TheBierMate/README.md

 # TheBierMate
-A project to control a bear dispenser and manage payment
+A project to control a beer dispenser and manage payment